 Posted by Nikunj Patel on October 9th, 2014

-Wrapping it up, with these different types of BIM Clash and coordination; one can ensure an error-less, consistent and technical perfect design which can lead to an effective construction.
+Wrapping it up, with these different types of BIM clash detection and coordination; one can ensure an error-less, consistent and technical perfect design which can lead to an effective, profitable and reputable construction.

 About Author: Nikunj Patel is a design engineer working with Hi-Tech CADD Services for the past 4 years.
 He loves designing specialized industrial equipments and can always be found in the lab discussing, brainstorming & tweaking designs.
 He has also worked on architectural projects taking interest in every aspect of design & analysis.